IndraNandagopal/sql-challenge/README.md

 ## Deliverables

+Below listed four files are available in `sql-challenge\EmployeeSQL` folder.

-* Created an image file for the ERD.
+* Created an image file `EmployeeDB_ERD.png` for ERD

-* Created a `.sql` file for table schemata.
+* Created a `EmployeeDB.sql` file for table schemata.

-* Created a `.sql` file for the queries.
+* Created a `Employee_Queries.sql`file for the queries.

-* Created a Jupyter notebook of the bonus analysis.
+* Created a Jupyter notebook called `SQL_BONUS.jpynb` for the bonus analysis.

-* Created and uploaded a repository with the above files to GitHub and posted a link on BootCamp Spot.
+**Created and uploaded a repository with the above files to GitHub and posted a link on BootCamp Spot.

-* Ensured that the repository has regular commits and a thorough README.md file
+**Ensured that the repository has regular commits and a thorough README.md file